stopsopa/nlab/README.md

 If all promises are resolved then there is not difference in behaviour from native Promise.all().
 It just return array of payloads from those resolved promises.

+promiseall in this variant is designed to address some particular issues with race condition

 # isObject()